mwcproject/mwc-qt-wallet/DOC/hotbit_withdrawal.md

 Click the +Add button you will now see two text areas: "Label" and "Withdraw Address".
 You may put anything you want in the "label" field.

-For "Withdraw address" enter your HTTP address, depending on how you Setup your Wallet. (reffer to this [Guides](https://github.com/mwcproject/docs) depending on your Wallet)
+For "Withdraw address" enter your HTTP address, depending on how you Setup your Wallet.

 This is *very important* as if you put ANYTHING other than the address your MWC wallet is listening for then the withdrawal process will fail and you will have to open a support issue with Hotbit to complete your withdrawal.